 Assuming we know what artificial intelligence is, why do you think they are smarter than us?
 Is it because they can compute fast or since they are machines, so they don’t get tired?
 To an extent, yes.
 Let us list the primary reasons AI is more competent than us and then discuss and compare it with the human brain.

 Artificial Intelligence is more intelligent because

 What is the computational speed of AI?
 Is it a match with the Human Brain?

-MIPS or million instructions per second is used to measure the computing speed of computers.1 MIPS can extract simple jobs, for example, tracking a white line that too on a simple background.
-10 MIPS can be used in smart bombs or self-driven vehicles.
-For a three dimensional recognition, it requires around 1,000 MIPS and so on.
+MIPS, or million instructions per second, is used to measure the computing speed of computers.1 MIPS can extract simple jobs, for example, tracking a white line on a simple background.
+10 MIPS can be used in self-driven vehicles.
+A three-dimensional recognition requires around 1,000 MIPS and so on.

-So now how fast AI or a robot can do?
-For single motion detection, it needs 100 computer instruction.
-So 100 million instruction for a million detection of motion and repeat it 1000 times to get to the power of retinal function.
+So now, how fast AI or a robot can do?
+For single motion detection, it needs 100 computer instructions.
+So 100 million instructions for a million motion detection and repeat it 1000 times to get to the power of retinal function.
 Now that’s too much.

 A complex and efficient algorithm

 There is an algorithm that makes AI smart.
 They can help to apply reasoning capabilities to conclude.
-The System offers strong pattern recognition capabilities, techniques for reasoning under uncertainty, applies biologically inspired concepts.
-It can lead to the evolution of robots or AI for maintaining their population and evolve with time.
+The System offers strong pattern recognition capabilities and techniques for reasoning under uncertainty and applies biologically inspired concepts.
+It can lead to the evolution of robots or AI to maintain their population and evolve with time.

 I have selected two algorithms to explain, one will be Neural Networks, and the other is Evolutionary Computation.
 So the next post will be dedicated to these algorithms.